tillwenke/tillwenke.github.io/about.markdown

 Currently in Spain.

-Computer Science student @HPI interested in Entrepreneurship and Marketing and of course Sustainability and Sharing Economy.
+Computer Science student @HPI interested in Machine Learning, Entrepreneurship and Marketing and of course Sustainability and Sharing Economy.

 Working on...
 - [TEDxUniPotsdam](https://tedxunipotsdam.de/)